tmozgach/movie_rec_sys/DawnLuo/readme.md

 > Description

-Treat each movie as a class and change recommendation to a classification problem.
-Model will give out probability for each movie and choose top-K. See how many of the top-K hit the test label.
+Treat each movie as a class and change recommendation to classification problem.
+Model will give out probability for each movie and choose top-K out.
+Then see how many of the top-K hit the test label.

 > Feature